MicrosoftDocs/quantum-api/api/qsharp-lang/Std.Measurement/MeasureEachZ.md

 ```

 ## Summary
-Measures each qubit in a given array in the standard basis.
+Measures each qubit in a given array in the Pauli Z basis.

 ## Description
 Measures each qubit in a register in the `Z` basis